• The FORCE Support and Information Centre is open every weekday from 9:30am to 4:30pm (except Bank Holidays), no appointment needed.

 Complementary therapies

-FORCE offers a range of free complementary therapies – massage, aromatherapy massage and reflexology – delivered by qualified therapists.
+FORCE offers a range of free complementary therapies – including massage, aromatherapy massage, reflexology and reiki all delivered by our experienced, qualified therapists.

-Complementary therapies work alongside medical treatments and can be a valuable aid to relaxation, helping promote physical and emotional wellbeing.
+Complementary therapies work alongside medical treatment and can provide valuable support, helping to encourage relaxation and promote both physical and emotional wellbeing.

-We have two dedicated therapy rooms at our Exeter Centre where new patients and their immediate carer can access free sessions by appointment only.
+We have two dedicated therapy rooms at our Exeter Support and Information Centre where patients and their immediate carer can access up to four free sessions.
+Complementary therapies are also available at our outreach locations in Tiverton, Okehampton, Ottery St Mary and Cullompton.

 To find out more about the FORCE complementary therapies service, please call 01392 402086 or email support@forcecancercharity.co.uk.